TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 - \usepackage{afterpage}
 - \usepackage{siunitx}
 - \usepackage{amsmath}
-keywords: Tracking, flowering phenology, Arctic,
+keywords: Tracking, flowering phenology, Arctic, DBSCAN
 bibliography: ./library.bib
 csl: ./journal-of-ecology.csl
 abstract: ABSTRACT | Often simple variables will be used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering.
 Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of indiviuals.
-Further, we present a framework for automatically tracking, filtering, and visualizing flowers in time-lapse image series.
+Further, we present a framework for automatically tracking, filtering, and evaluating flowers in time-lapse image series.
 We compare the results of automatic tracking with manual tracking.
 ---